The Drug and Alcohol Support Service (DASS) works with young people under 19 in Portsmouth who are using substances

 The service is confidential in line with safeguarding policies.
 This means the worker would only discuss the young person with others if there was a risk of serious harm, and they would normally discuss this with the young person first if possible.
 DASS encourages parent involvement, but only where a young person is comfortable with this.

 The service also offers confidential, supportive drop-in sessions for Portsmouth parents who have concerns or questions.
-This can be around their child's substance use, or potential use of drugs or alcohol.
+This can be around their child’s substance use, or potential use of drugs or alcohol.
 These run from four different family hubs in the city.
-See the poster for details.
+See below for details.

 DASS also provides training to organisations and staff who work with young people to enable them to offer substance misuse support.
 Use the contact details below to find out more about this